 The two most important books that influenced my writing are Strunk & White’s classic, The Elements of Style, and William Zinsser’s On Writing Well.
-I have also been influenced by reading wonderful prose stylists like Bertrand Russell and Will Durant.
-Finally, I was heavily influenced by a graduate school mentor William Charron, who forced me to rewrite my master’s thesis about ten times.
+I have also been influenced by reading wonderful prose stylists like Bertrand Russell and Will Durant, as well as by a graduate school mentor William Charron, who forced me to rewrite my master’s thesis about ten times.
 I sometimes think he overdid it—seeking perfection in one’s writing causes paralysis—but he taught me the invaluable lesson of rewriting, which is the single best secret to good writing that I know of.

 Pinker thinks we write to draw another’s attention to something.
 “When you write … you should pretend that you, the writer, see something in the world that’s interesting, and that you’re directing the attention of your reader to that thing.”
-This may seem obvious but consider how much writing is done to impress, like academic writing, or to protect oneself, like legal jargon.
-So while we write for ourselves—to learn and understand—we surely write for our audience too.
+This may seem obvious but consider how much writing is done to impress or to protect oneself.
+So while we write for ourselves—to learn and understand—we write for our audience too.
 Not to impress them, perform for them, protect ourselves, or shove dogma down their throat—but to see new things with them.
 To point out things that both the writer and the reader may have missed.

 Leaving a small part of myself after I am gone—a legacy of the best of me—motivates my writing.
 It’s not as good as real immortality, and I may still get a cryonics policy, but it is something.
 To leave a small part of yourself in this electronic cloud.
-To leave a soft whisper in the air.
+To leave your soft whisper in the air.
 Humans have been trying to do this for millennia.